SaimaMengal/SaimaMengal/README.md

 ## Hi!
 I am Saima Mengal, and I'm an AI and Machine Learning Developer.

 I am passionate about leveraging AI and technology to solve real-world problems.
-With expertise in Python, Deep Learning, and Computer Vision, I enjoy building impactful projects like SmartCV.ai (AI Resume Evaluator), Chatbot for Intern Queries, and SkinSense (Skin Type Detection).
+With expertise in Python, Deep Learning, and Computer Vision, I enjoy building impactful projects.

 🛠 Skills & Tools